 For small tumors, laser, radiation, or a radioactive implant

 If the melanoma is small, treatment with a laser, radiation, or an implant of radioactive materials may preserve vision and save the eye.

 If the cancer is large, the eye may have to be removed.

 Choroidal metastases are cancers that have spread to the choroid from other parts of the body.
 Because of its rich blood supply, the choroid is often a place to which cancers from other parts of the body may spread.
 In women, breast cancer is the most common cause.
 In men, cancers of the lung and prostate are the most common causes.

-Treatment is usually with chemotherapy, radiation therapy, or both.
+Treatment of choroidal metastases depends on the primary cancer and is usually with chemotherapy, radiation therapy, or both.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.